rogerlin123/ECE228Group24/README.md

 ### 2.Download the history training data zipfile from google drive using this link:
 https://drive.google.com/file/d/16uWJXXouUcynEOVCQIuMcuS-L4l1sUM5/view?usp=sharing

 ### This link will enable you to download a zipfile called Archive.zip.
 It contains Whaleclass_augmented, whaleclass1_new1, whaleclass1_new2 whaleclass_2_final, these four folders contain the training history data for our model training.
 228Project.ipynb will load these data for demonstration.
-Please also put the folder in the same directory with 228Final.ipynb.
+Please also inzip them and put the folders in the same directory with 228Final.ipynb.

-### 3. nntools.py is a file that inherits from Ònn.ModuleÓ and overloads the method.
+### 3. nntools.py is a file that inherits from nn.Module and overloads the method.
 We import this file and use the module to set up our training.

 ### 4. Report24.pdf is our final project report.